 How do you replace a Japanese saw blade?

 Generally, blades can be removed either with a small bolt at the base of the blade or with a gentle tapping motion.
 Replacement blades typically come with instructions printed on the packaging.

 Depending on how well you take care of them, they can last for years.
 Even cheap blades are built to last, and shouldn’t break unless misused.

 What is a Japanese dovetail saw called?

 A Japanese dovetail saw is called a dozuki.
 This is fairly similar to a western backsaw, but it works on the pull stroke.
-This offers more controller, a thinner kerf, and more.
+This offers more control, a thinner kerf, and more.